peytondoyle/tabby/EPIC_TRACKER.md

 - [ ] **Block I — Desktop/Mobile:** “Add react-pdf viewer, mobile zoom fixes, bottom sheet controls…”

 ---

+## 📋 Definition of Ready
+Before starting Phase 2, ensure:
+- [ ] Supabase project is linked and accessible
+- [ ] All environment variables are validated by preflight script
+- [ ] Database migrations are applied and RLS policies are active
+- [ ] Storage buckets are created with proper permissions
+- [ ] Can perform basic CRUD operations on all tables
+- [ ] No local mocks or in-memory data stores are used

 ## 🗂️ Tracking Format
 - `[ ]` Not started